jasons-archived/Raylib-ECS-Prototype/readme.md

 - If you want to read the raw, messy dev/WIP notes, [see here](meta/notes.md).
 - Source code is currently optimized for "getting it working".
 Not for readability nor usability.
-  - A cleanup pass will be made prior to "go live".
+  - A cleanup+doc+usability pass will be made prior to "go live".
-  - That said, I (Jason/Novaleaf) take documentation super seriously, and even in it's current state, the inline docs are better than most OSS projects.

 Basic Execution+ECS infrastructure complete.
 Now setting up OSS infrastructure and proving utility (integrating engine features).  **Current estimated timeframe for a end-to-end rendering demo is Dec 2021.**